-Income taxes increased due to income taxes associated with the merger termination fee.
-Our effective tax rate was 20.6 percent for the first quarter of 2019 compared to 16.3 percent for the first quarter of 2018.
+Income taxes decreased primarily due to the settlement agreement in Idaho related to Colstrip depreciation.
+Our effective tax rate was 16.7 percent for 2019, compared to 16.5 percent for 2018.
 We expect our full year 2019 effective tax rate to be approximately 16 percent to 17 percent.
 See "Note 8 of the Notes to Condensed Consolidated Financial Statements" for further details and a reconciliation of our effective tax rate.